kwilteam/docs/docs/cli/installation.md

 If installed correctly, it should display the version info match your downloaded version.

-Continue to the [Configuration](/docs/cli/configuration.md)page to setup.
+Continue to the [Configuration](/docs/cli/configuration.md) page to setup a default CLI configuration.